FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/device-discovery/readme.md

 ### Successful example

-RPC input contains the host name and ports that are checked for availability.
-The output shows if the host is reachable as well as all open TCP/UDP ports.
+RPC input contains the host name and ports to be checked for availability.

+RPC output shows if the host is reachable and all open TCP/UDP ports.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/device-discovery:discover' \